Attention Deficit Hyperactivity Disorder (ADHD) is a condition

 by ADHD also find difficulty in following instructions and are

 easily bored or frustrated with tasks.
-Frequent occurrences of
+They tend to be restless

 with ADHD may have difficulty with time management,